abakus-it-old/sla/README.md

-﻿This modules adds the SLA management for AbAKUS.
+This modules adds the SLA management for AbAKUS.

     - It adds in contract type a SLA field.
     - You can select many rules in SLA.